mayudev/revcord/README.md

 ### Messages sent to Discord have no content!

-As in [configuration](#configuration) step 5, you need to enable the `Message Content Intent` in Discord bot settings.
+As in [setup](#setup) step 5, you need to enable the `Message Content Intent` in Discord bot settings.
 If this doesn't work, make sure the bot has permissions to read the messages in a channel.

 ![intent](docs/intent.png)